gcccheng/nec-platform-engineering/solution.md

 - /metrics endpoint exposes Prometheus-compatible metrics

-## Observability with Logging & Metrics
+## 3. Observability with Logging & Metrics

 When talking about observability in this context, there can be two scenarios.

-### 1. Application-Level Observability
+### 3.1 Application-Level Observability

 Embedded logging and metrics inside the Python code:

 - Logging: Implemented using Python’s logging module

 - Metrics: Implemented using prometheus-fastapi-instrumentator to expose HTTP request metrics (latency, count, status codes) via /metrics

-- Scope:	Internal to the app: tracks what the app is doing
+- Scope: Tracks what the app is doing

 - Purpose: Debugging, request tracing, usage stats, error tracking

-- Consumer:	Humans (developers), Prometheus, stdout via docker logs
+- Consumer:	Application sers

 Example Use Case: